FriendlyCaptcha/friendly-pow/README.md

 The PoW challenge library used by FriendlyCaptcha.

-If you are looking for the client code (=widget) and documentation, see the [**friendly-challenge repository**](https://github.com/gzuidhof/friendly-challenge).
+If you are looking for the client code (=widget) and documentation, see the [**friendly-challenge repository**](https://github.com/FriendlyCaptcha/friendly-challenge).

 Friendly-pow has a puzzle solver implementation in both WASM and JS (as fallback for very old browsers).
-The WASM build is an order of magnitude faster in my own experiments.
+The WASM build is an order of magnitude faster in our own experiments.

 In this document we will call the computational challenge the computer has to solve the **puzzle**, the client has to find one or more **solutions** that can later be verified.